 The guide includes photographs and descriptions of 41 wildflower and native grass species, 33 trees and 16 shrubs, all of which are used by the DOT's roadside management program.
 Plant descriptions include each plant's common and Latin names, botanical family, physical characteristics, bloom period, natural habitats, and interesting trivia tidbits.

-Supplies of the printed version of “Iowa's Living Roadway” are limited.
-Only one copy is allowed per household, and you must be a resident of Iowa to order a copy.
-They can be ordered at no charge by using our online form.
-Allow several weeks for delivery.
-Electronic versions of this publication may be viewed and printed from the DOT's Web site.
+"Iowa's Living Roadway" is currently not in print.
+Electronic versions of this publication may be viewed and printed from the Iowa DOT's website.
 It is available in HTML and Adobe Acrobat(TM) formats.
 The Adobe(TM) has higher quality photographs and is recommended for printing.